 Fun Fact: The building is built on more than 250 rubber isolators to help it “surf” should there ever be an earthquake

-Throughout Pixar, there are enormous canvases of employee original art from Pixar’s short films and features.
+Throughout Pixar, there are enormous canvases of original employee art from Pixar’s short films and features.

 Even Buzz’s name tag is spelled out with LEGO!

-To encourage those “chance meetings” the Atrium’s main floor is home to the building’s only restrooms, a cafeteria, Pixar Shop, mailroom, cafeteria, cereal bar and plenty of lounging areas.
+To encourage those “chance meetings,” the Atrium’s main floor is home to the building’s only restrooms, a cafeteria, Pixar Shop, mailroom, cafeteria, cereal bar and plenty of lounging areas.

 Fun Fact: Concepts and Ideas for Pixar films are always taken “in-house”.

-Huge windows overlooking the Atrium are actually glass-walled executive meeting rooms–where movies are imagined and transformed into reality.
+Huge windows overlooking the Atrium are glass-walled executive meeting rooms–where movies are imagined and transformed into reality.

 Inside the Atrium, a community flourishes with a Pixar store, a mail room with wooden cubbies.

 If you own Toy Story 3, you may have seen the bonus feature named “Pixar’s Cereal Bar“…Pete Docter and his friends discuss the importance of cereal during the workday through animated representations of how the Pixar Cereal Bar fuels creative minds?

 Fun Fact: The most popular cereal at Pixar’s Cereal Bar is Raisin Bran.